aerospike-community/eclipse-tools/README.md

 Eclipse Java EE IDE for Web Developers:

-* Click on Help >> Install New Software...
+* Click Help >> Install New Software...
-* In 'Work with' enter:  https://github.com/aerospike/eclipse-tools/raw/master/aerospike-site
+* For 'Work with' enter:  https://github.com/aerospike/eclipse-tools/raw/master/aerospike-site
-* In the checkbox below, check Aerospike
+* Check Aerospike checkbox below
 * Click Next and complete installation process - this requires you to restart Eclipse

 Eclipse Workbench Developers:

 Follow these instructions to [Add Update Site](http://help.eclipse.org/kepler/index.jsp?topic=/org.eclipse.platform.doc.user/tasks/tasks-127.htm) to your  environment.

-# New Aerospike Project wizard
+# Aerospike Java Project wizard

-The new project wizard will generate a new Java project with a Maven nature and an Aerospike nature.
-Your Eclipse environment will need to have the Eclipse **Java development Toolkit (JDT)** and the **Maven (m2e)** plugins installed prior to running this wizard.
+Prerequisites:

+* Java Development Toolkit (JDT)
+* Maven

+This wizard will help you generate a starter Java project that uses Aerospike.

-To generate a new Aerospike Java project
+To generate a new Aerospike Java project:

-Select New Project
+Click File >> New >> Project

 <img src="assets/eclipse_new_project.png" alt="New -> Project" width="50%" height="50%"/>

-The new project dislog will be displayed
+The New Project dialog will be displayed

 <img src="assets/eclipse_new_project_dialog_aerospike.png" alt="New Aerospike Project" width="50%" height="50%"/>

-then Expand the Aerospike category, and select `New Aerospike Project`
+Expand Aerospike category, select *New Aerospike Project* and click Next

 <img src="assets/eclipse_new_project_dialog_aerospike.png" alt="New Aerospike Project" width="50%" height="50%"/>

-The New Aerospike project wizard will start and display the Aerospike properties page
+The New Aerospike project wizard will be displayed with Aerospike properties to be filled

 <img src="assets/eclipse_new_project_aerospike_properties.png" alt="Enter the Aerospike properties" width="50%" height="50%"/>

-* **Project Name** - The name of the Eclipse project and the Maven project name.
+* **Project Name** - Name of your Eclipse project -- this will also be set as the Maven project name
-* **Artifact ID** - Tne Maven artifact ID
+* **Artifact ID** - Maven artifact ID
-* **Version** - The Maven version
+* **Version** - Maven version
-* **Main Class** - The name of the Java main class
+* **Main Class** - Name of the Java main class
 * **Author** - The project author in the Maven POM.
 * **email** - Email address of the author in the Maven POM
 * **Seed Node** - A node address in the Aerospike cluster.
 This will be stored in the projects persistent properties and used for connections to the Aerospike cluster